gold-succ-requiem/thesis/README.md

 # Drug Repositioning with Side Effects

-## Description

 **Note: work in progress**

-### Background
+## Background
-A drug repositioning system that incorporates a diversity of chemical, pharmacological, and biological data.
-A key aspect of the project is to incorporate side effect and toxicity data; it is intended that dissimilarities in side effect and toxicity between drugs, rather than similarities, will be used to recommend similar drugs.
+A network-based drug repositioning system that incorporates drug structure, drug-induced pathway, target sequence, and target function similarity data.
+A key aspect of the project is to incorporate side effect and toxicity data.
+Rather than recommending repositioning candidates based on the similarity of their side effects, it penalises candidates with more severe side effects.
+Side effect frequency is used as a proxy for severity.
+It is assumed side effects with higher frequencies are less severe than those with lower frequencies.

+## Features

-### Features
+### At a glance
-- data collection and processing
-- feature selection and dimensionality reduction
+- similarity aggregation via similarity network fusion
+- clustering analysis via spectral clustering
+- reprioritisation of recommended drugs based on side effects

+### Aggregation by similarity network fusion
+#### Input
+Similarity matrices for drug and disease data, plus corresponding drug IDs in the RepoDB dataset.

+- `chem_similarity.csv`: drug structure similarity
+- `target_similarity.csv`: drug target tertiary sequence similarity
+- `path_similarity_v2.csv`: drug-induced pathway similarity
+- `GO_Sim_BP_combined.csv`: drug target GO term (biological process) similarity
+- `repoDB_full.csv`: corresponding drug IDs in RepoDB dataset

+#### Processing
+- `snf2.r`

+Performs the following functions:

+- **Similarity matrix preprocessing.** Sets matrix rownames; resizes matrix dimensions to intersection of drug IDs in matrix and RepoDB; filters rows and columns containing entirely NA values.
+- **Similarity network fusion.** Based on Wang et al. (2014).
+- **Fusion matrix filtering.**

+#### Output
+- `W.combn.x.rds`
+- `W.x.rds`

+Refer to the following table for x values:

+x|Quantile
+-|-
+1|0th
+3|50th
+4|75th
+|

+Thus, `x` maps to quantile at which fused matrices were filtered.

+### Reprioritisation based on side effects

+# References